-Trump's pullout of TPP opens way for China
+Trump sinks Asia trade pact, opening the way for China to lead

 Japanese Prime Minister Shinzo Abe said "the TPP would be meaningless without the United States," even as parliament continued debating ratification and his government vowed to lobby other members to approve it.

-Yet even without U.S. ratification, the TPP won't just die, a senior Japanese official said.

-"It just continues in a state of not being in effect," said Shinpei Sasaki of the Cabinet Office's TPP headquarters.
-"In the future if the United States takes the procedures and it passes Congress, that would satisfy the provisions and the TPP would go into effect."
+"It (the pact) just continues in a state of not being in effect," said Shinpei Sasaki of the Cabinet Office's TPP headquarters.

-Other members of the 12-nation grouping could conceivably work around a U.S. withdrawal.

-Australian Trade Minister Steven Ciobo told reporters in Canberra countries could push ahead with the TPP without the United States by amending the agreement and possibly adding new members.
+Australian Trade Minister Steven Ciobo told reporters in Canberra that countries could push ahead with the TPP without the United States by amending the agreement and possibly adding new members.

 "We could look at, for example, if China or Indonesia or another country wanted to join, saying, 'Yes, we open the door for them signing up to the agreement as well.'"

-But Singapore's Prime Minister Lee Hsien Loong said reopening negotiations wouldn't be easy.
+But Singapore Prime Minister Lee Hsien Loong said reopening negotiations would not be easy.
 "If you sign a fresh agreement, you have to go through it again.
 We haven't crossed that bridge yet.
 We'll cross it if and when we come to that."

-China has pushed its own version of an Asia-Pacific trade pact, called the Regional Comprehensive Economic Partnership (RCEP), which notably excludes the United States.
+China has pushed its own Regional Comprehensive Economic Partnership (RCEP), which notably excludes the United States.
 It is a more traditional trade agreement, involving cutting tariffs rather than opening up economies and setting labor and environmental standards as TPP would.

 The RCEP was a focus of attention at the Asia Pacific Economic Cooperation summit in Peru over the weekend.